 For those people that have experienced living in a cold winter before, this might be really straightforward.
 But for most Aussies, it’s really hard to know what exactly you will need for your first Lake Louise winter season.
 The best thing about Canada is that it is a first-world country, and you have plenty of shopping centres where you can buy anything that you’ve left at home – so don’t stress too much!

 While you are packing for at least a 6-month trip, it’s important to remember that you don’t have to pack absolutely everything.
 I have gotten way better at packing lighter and lighter over the years, and I still overpack!
 My rule is to lay out everything you think you might like to take, and put back at least a third of it.
 I know you think you’ll need it all, but just remember you will spend most of your time in ski gear or work clothes.
+Not sure what to pack while skiing?
+Download and print out my trip packing checklist so you can tick it off as you go!

 Here is a very simplified guide to what you should pack for your first Lake Louise winter season!
 If this is your first winter season or your first time skiing, read my more in-depth guide for more packing tips and skiing tips!